-The area where the waterfall can be found is considered as private property and all guests are required to buy a day pass for 20 USD to enter.
+The area where the waterfall can be found is considered private property, and all guests are required to buy a day pass for 20 USD to enter.

 4. See what’s in Carara National Park

 Whether you’re coming from San Jose or Jaco Costa Rica, the Carara National Park is one of the must-visit attractions in the country and one of the best things to do in Jaco Costa Rica.

-The reason behind the name is its location as it is bordering the Tarcoles River where American crocodiles famously reside.
+The name is its location as it is bordering the Tarcoles River, where American crocodiles famously reside.

 The Carara National Park enjoys two rich ecosystems in one place.
 Its prime location brings the Amazonian and the Mesoamerican jungles to one zone.

 The park is famous with avid birdwatchers because of the wide array of birds sheltering in the reserve.

-If you like to be loaded with as much information about the place as possible, get a local guide to come explore the park with you.
+If you like to be loaded with as much information about the place as possible, get a local guide to come to explore the park with you.

 Before you go back to your hotel, make sure to drop by at the Crocodile Bridge running over the Tarcoles River and check out the American crocodiles inhabiting the waters.